UPDATE! Cheryl Bemis receives a 2013 Austin Fashion Trailblazer Award at the Austin Fashion Week Award Ceremony on May 11, 2013!

 Cheryl’s next fashion chapter was leaning toward the internet.
 If there could websites about all news how about an all fashion website!
 She registered her domain name in 2004 and her vision for Fashionably Austin.com launched in July 2009 at the same time the first Austin Fashion Week launched.
 Again, Cheryl launched another first in the Austin Fashion market, the only all fashion website that featured Austin fashion news about designers, events, and boutiques.

 Shortly after Fashionably Austin.com launched, Cheryl took a chance to get credentialed to attend New York Fashion Week.
-Her persistence paid off when she was accepted to be a part of the credentialed press corps during New York Fashion Week and has attended every year, twice a year since 2009.
+Her persistence paid off when she was accepted to be a part of the credentialed press corps for New York Fashion Week and has attended every year, twice a year since 2009.
 She was also asked to represent Planet Fashion TV to shoot video during Paris Fashion Week and has also supplied video for the German publication Erdbeerlounge.
-She has interviewed many fashion industry icons such as Diane von Furstenburg, Clinton Kelly of What Not To Wear, Tim Gunn of Project Runway, Carson Cressley, Chloe Dao and countless celebrities and more.
+She has interviewed many fashion industry icons such as Diane von Furstenburg, Clinton Kelly, Tim Gunn, Rebecca Taylor, Jill Stuart, Carson Cressley, Chloe Dao and countless more.
+Click Here to see who else!

-Cheryl lives in Austin, TX with her husband Rob.
+Cheryl lives in Austin, TX with her husband.
 She has three grown children and enjoys being an empty nester and is crazy about her Papillion “Cooper”.
-She is actively involved with the Stiletto Stampede organization which focuses on early detection for breast cancer.
-She produces the annual Fashionably Pink fund-raising fashion show for the organization and features a pool-side fashion show featuring the Austin fashion design talent.
+She is actively involved with the Stiletto Stampede organization and produces their annual Fashionably Pink fund-raising fashion show which features Austin fashion talent.